rust-lang/unsafe-code-guidelines/reference/src/layout/arrays-and-slices.md

 > }`.
 Pointers to arrays are fine: `extern { fn foo(x: *const [T; N]) -> *const
 > [U; M]; }`, and `struct`s and `union`s containing arrays are also fine.

-The _stride_ of the array is the distance between a pair of consecutive values within the array, and it is constant for all element pairs.
-It is computed as the _size_ of the element type rounded up to the next multiple of the _alignment_ of the element type.
+The _stride_ of the array is constant for all element pairs and it is computed as the _size_ of the element type rounded up to the next multiple of the _alignment_ of the element type.

 ### Special case `stride == size`